stuycs-gh-classrooms/nextdw-p00-clock-template/README.md

 ### Description (see bottom for skill list)
 Your goal is to write a functional analog clock program, like the one that produced the image above.
 Your code should contain the following (but can, and should, have other things).
 * Global variables
-* Methods
+* Functions
   * `setup`
   * `draw`
-  * Other methods to help maintain your clock (some further guidelines below).
+  * Other functions to help maintain your clock (some further guidelines below).

 Important features you need to implement:
 * On startup, the program should get the current time using processing's own `hour()`, `minute()`, `second()` functions.